jpverkamp/blog/content/reviews/books/_meta/2022-03-31-book-bingo-retrospective.md

 The two exceptions:

 * Per the rules, you can replace one square.
 I never quite did the book club thing, so I replaced 'r/Fantasy Book Club (Hard: with participation)' with a previous square: 'Sequel: Not the First Book in the Series (2017)'.
-* {{<crosslink "Black Sun">}} meets 'Trans or Nonbinary', but I misread the recommendation thread before I started: xe is not a protagonist.
+* [[Black Sun]]() meets 'Trans or Nonbinary', but I misread the recommendation thread before I started: xe is not a protagonist.
 It's still a wonderful book and I'm glad to have read it, but I didn't have time to read another book for this square.
 I'll try to catch one [next time around]({{<ref "2022-04-01-book-bingo">}}).

 Also: